NEW YORK BOTTLES- FREE FALL, THE DEATH OF J. M. ERTS

 “THIS BOTTLE NOT TO BE SOLD” THE E. J. HAWKINS’ CAPER

-After his arrest for stealing competitor’s bottles, Pawling bottler E. J. Hawkins, made sure everyone knew who his bottles belonged to so they wouldn’t try the same tactic on him.
+After his arrest for stealing competitor’s bottles, Pawling bottler E. J. Hawkins, made sure everyone knew who his bottles belonged to- so they wouldn’t try the same tactic on him.
 One of Hawkins’ victims, J. P. Kiernan, had moved to Pawling just three years earlier.
 Unfortunately, little is know about Joseph P. Keirnan.
 Joseph was born in 1867.
 Besides bottling, Kiernan may have raised cattle.
 Eventually, he would become Pawling’s postmaster in 1918 only to died four days after his appointment.
 In contrast, we know much more about his rival, E. J. Hawkins.
 Edward J. Hawkins was born in Brooklyn, N. Y. in 1868 three years after the Civil War.
 He came to Pawling as a youngster.
 As an adult, Hawkins married Rose Murty and they had three children William, Edwin and Myrtle.
 Edward did his best to make ends meet.
-Not only did he run a bottling firm but also he “conducted” a coal business in town.
-He was also a manager at one point of the American House Hotel in Patterson, N. Y. To date Keirnan and Hawkins are the only bottlers we know of in Pawling and competition must have been fierce.
+Not only did he run a bottling firm but he also “conducted” a coal business in town.
+He was also a manager at one point of the American House Hotel in Patterson, N. Y. To date Keirnan and Hawkins are the only bottlers known in Pawling and competition must have been fierce.
 So much so that it landed Hawkins in jail for violating the “Bottling Act.” * In 1903 Keirnan was losing “a great many of his bottles” an investigation ensued and the police traced the bottles to Hawkins.
 The cops “searched” Hawkins’ premises and found Keirnan bottles along with bottles from other firms.
 There were about 300 in total (132 were Keirnan bottles).
 We learned this from the American Bottler journal.
 From the Bottler: “Hawkins was arrested and brought before Justice Pearce, who informed the prisoner of his rights.
-Hawkins pleaded guilty….”
-Pearce fined Hawkins 50¢ each for the 132 Keirnan bottles.
+Hawkins pleaded guilty…” Pearce fined Hawkins 50¢ each for the 132 Keirnan bottles.
 The cost came to $66.
 We believe Hawkins continue bottling after the escapade.
 E. J. Hawkins died in 1940 he was 71 years old.
 Sadly E. J.’s children all died before they reached middle age.
 E.J.’s sons, William and Edwin both died just four years after their father ( Edwin, a police officer killed himself with a bullet to the head. ) Edward’s daughter, Myrtle past in 1936.
 The bottles to the right are E. J. Hawkins.
 Ironically Hawkins went out of his way to remind everybody in the area who the bottles belonged to and Hawkins did not mince words.
 The message embossed on the Hawkins bottles is quite clear: “I belong to E. J. H.” J. P. Kiernan bottled both beer and soda.
 The Kiernan beer (middle) is a striking example with its beautiful embossed initials.

-∗In the 19th and early 20th-century, the purchaser of a beer/soda bottler’s product owned the contains in the bottle, not the bottle its self.
-Hence the common phrase found of old beer and soda bottles: “This bottle not to be sold.”
+∗In the 19th and early 20th-century, the purchaser of a beer/soda bottler’s product owned the contains in the bottle, not the bottle its self hence the common phrase found of old beer and soda bottles: “This bottle not to be sold.”
 If a person did not return the bottle, they could, as in the case of E. J. Hawkins, be prosecuted.

-Four more I belong to E.J.H blob tops clearly dated 1904.
+Four more “I belong to E.J.H” blob tops clearly dated 1904.
 A year earlier Hawkins was arrested for stealing competitors’ bottles including bottles belonging to J.P.
 Kiernan.

 WITH THE HELP OF A DIGGING COLLEAGUE, HAT CITY DIGGERS FIND A RARE NEW YORK MILK